Berlin Travel Guide

 The German capital Berlin is a great destination for both a long city break and a short weekend getaway.
 Cheap flights combined with a good hotel and restaurant offer make the international city an easy destination.

-Located in northeastern Germany, according to DigoPaul, Berlin is a city known as the scene of significant historical events.
+Located in northeastern Germany, Berlin is a city known as the scene of significant historical events.
 Indeed, history is still strongly present in the city, with tourists enthusiastically visiting, among other things, the rips of the largely demolished Berlin Wall and the Checkpoint Charlie border station, reminiscent of the division of the city.
 The Brandenburg Gate on the east side and the Berlin TV Tower, among others, are also popular places to visit.

 A large proportion of visitors visit Berlin on a weekend getaway for a few days, exploring the city’s sights and savoring local restaurants.
 The city’s shopping offer also appeals to many tourists, and Berlin is a great place to shop.
 Berlin is perfect for a city break of a few days, but things don’t stop there and you can easily enjoy the city for a longer stay.